 Nose: candy corn, Boston Baked Beans (candy-coated peanuts), Werther’s Originals (toffee candy), buttered sweet corn, musty oak, signature “Wild Turkey rickhouse funk”

-Taste: (very similar to the nose) can’t help thinking of more Boston Baked Beans, toffee, vanilla, candy corn, very subtle rye spice, funky sweet oak
+Taste: (very similar to the nose) Boston Baked Beans, toffee, vanilla, candy corn, very subtle rye spice, funky sweet oak

-Finish: very warm, long, waves of rye spice & oak char – finishes like a 110 proof bourbon should
+Finish: long & warm – waves of rye spice & oak char (finishes like a 110-proof bourbon should)

-With a little water added: brings forward some burnt sugar and slight floral notes, but the subtle rye spice has vanished – still refreshing and enjoyable
+With a little water added: Brings forward some burnt sugar and slight floral notes, but the subtle rye spice has nearly vanished (still refreshing and enjoyable, however).

 Overall: I’m really enjoying this bottle of Russell’s Reserve Single Barrel.
-It’s a solid single barrel expression of the well-known and loved Wild Turkey bourbon profile, and that said, is certainly worth the $55 I paid for it.
-It’s a great tasting bourbon from a quality distillery and welcome on my shelf any day.
-I’m giving this bottle a borderline B/B+.
+It’s a solid single-barrel expression of the well-known and loved Wild Turkey bourbon profile, and as such, is certainly worth the $55 I paid for it.
+It’s a great tasting whiskey from a quality distillery and welcome on my shelf any day.